rrothenb/the-first-daughter/Research/The Journey to Eridu and the Watchers' "Teachings".md

 5. **Awan had 350+ years of civilization-building before any Watcher showed up.
 Everything attributed to them could be her work, misattributed by later patriarchal editors.**

-6. **By year 460, Awan is matriarch of thousands—the Watchers arrive into *her* world, not the other way around.**
+6. **By year 460, Awan is matriarch of ~760,000 people across 4 generations—the Watchers arrive into *her* world, not the other way around.**

+7. **The antediluvian texts are silent on disease, illness, infant mortality, or accidental death.** The only mentioned causes of death are murder (Abel) and eventual old age ("and he died").
+This supports minimal premature mortality in the population model.

+8. **The Nephilim-as-violent-monsters narrative comes from 1 Enoch, not Genesis.** Genesis 6:4 calls them "mighty men of old, men of renown"—neutral or complimentary.
+Discount the violence narrative as unreliable later overlay.

+9. **Awan herself had ~180 direct children** (assuming 2-year birth intervals across her 360-year fertile window), roughly half of them daughters who continued the exponential growth.